buckelieg/jdbc-fn/README.md

 ```java
 long res = db.update("DELETE FROM TEST WHERE name=?", "name_2").execute();
 ```
-and so on.
-Explore test suite for more examples.

 #### Stored Procedures
 Invoking stored procedures is also quite simple: